ArthurChiao/arthurchiao.github.io/_posts/2019-11-30-cracking-k8s-node-proxy.md

 }
 ```

-and the ingress part, quite similar to the egress code:
+and the ingress part, quite similar to the egress one:

 ```c
 __section("ingress")